WajeehAlamoudi/skinlite/readme.md

 Capsule Network (H-CapsNet) to perform multi-level skin lesion classification on the [ISIC 2018 Task 3 dataset](https://challenge.isic-archive.com/data/).
-This project is designed for provide a benchmark of using Capsules in medical AI, focusing on both efficiency and interpretability.
+This project is designed to provide a benchmark of using Capsules Networks in specific medical images dataset, focusing on both efficiency and interpretability.

 ---